raspberrypi/documentation/configuration/wireless/access-point-routed.md

 iptables-restore < /etc/iptables.ipv4.nat
 ```
 <a name="dnsmasq-config"></a>
-## Configure the DHCP and DNS services for the wireless network FIXME DNS?
+## Configure the DHCP and DNS services for the wireless network

 The DHCP and DNS services are provided by `dnsmasq`.
 The default configuration file serves as template for all possible configuration options, when we only need a few.
 It is easier to start from an empty file.